abcamiletto/flex/README.md

 - [x] Add a parameter to choose whether you want to implement motor dynamics or not
 - [x] Fix examples
 - [x] Modelling without motor inertias
-- [ ] Raise error if cost function with theta when in previous case
-- [ ] Add a method "solve" to optimizer instead of returning on load_problem
+- [x] Add a method "solve" to optimizer instead of returning on load_problem
 - [ ] Convert result to numpy array and make sure you can iterate on it
 - [x] Return T if we're minimizing it
-- [ ] Desired trajectory as optional argument
+- [x] Desired trajectory as optional argument
 - [ ] Insert ee position and q acceleration in cost functions